twardokus/v2verifier/README.md

 # V2Verifier

+****Important** - this version of V2Verifier (v3.0.0) is a _preliminary release._
+As we await bug fixes in third-party open-source projects that V2Verifier relies on for C-V2X sidelink communication, **this version of V2Verifier temporarily does not support C-V2X**.
+We thank you for your patience as we work towards resolving this issue.**

 V2Verifer is an open-source testbed for experimental evaluation of security in vehicle-to-vehicle (V2V) communication.
 V2Verifier supports a broad range of experimentation with V2V technologies and security protocols using a